okfn/dashboard/README.rst

 first.
 To make changes and deploy you do:

 1. Edit stuff in master branch and commit
-2. Check out gh-pages
+2. Run `brunch build` this will create a public directory
-3. Run `brunch build`
+3. Switch to gh-pages
 4. Copy contents of new public folder to root directory
-5. Commit and deploy ...
+5. Commit and deploy gh-pages branch